eloqdata/eloq-website/website/eloqkv/upgrade.md

 # Upgrade an EloqKV Cluster Using Eloqctl

-In this document, we will illustrate how to use `eloqctl` to upgrade EloqKV cluster.
+In this document, we will illustrate how to use `eloqctl` to upgrade EloqKV cluster to a newer version.

+Note that this upgrade process is only compatible with minor version upgrades, where a binary swap is sufficient.

 ## Get Cluster Name